fabiolrodriguez/monitoring-k8s/manual_way/README.md

 kubectl apply -f grafana-gateway.yaml
 ```

-map your minikube ip to the address grafana.local on /etc/hosts
+Map your minikube ip to the address grafana.local on /etc/hosts (or create a grafana DNS entry and adjust grafana/grafana-gateway.yaml)

 ```bash
 192.168.49.2 grafana.local